RobotWebTools/rclnodejs/scripts/npmjs-readme.md

 `rclnodejs` is a Node.js client for the Robot Operating System (ROS 2).
 It provides a simple and easy JavaScript API for ROS 2 programming.
 TypeScript declarations are included to support use of rclnodejs in TypeScript projects.

+\* rclnodejs development and maintenance is limited to all active ROS 2 LTS releases and the Rolling development branch

 Here's an example for how to create a ROS 2 node that publishes a string message in a few lines of JavaScript.

 ```JavaScript